-Twenty (20) safety investigations on carriers with high driver BASICs will be completed during FY2018.
+Twenty (20) of the forty (40) safety investigations on carriers with high driver BASICs will be completed during each fiscal year, 2019 through 2021.
 The MCD commander will review monthly safety investigation reports, provided by FMCSA, to track unsafe driving, fatigued driving, and/or driver fitness investigations and complaint safety investigations.
 The commander will analyze the results of each strike force and submit this analysis to FMCSA.

-One large oil field strike force in western North Dakota and four small strike forces will be completed in FY2018.
+One large oil field strike force in western North Dakota and four small strike forces will be completed in each fiscal year.
 We will complete three of the four small strike forces in western North Dakota in May, July, and October, and will be staffed with MCSAP inspectors and troopers stationed in the northwest and southwest regions.
 One other strike force will be completed during April, June, or August in the east, northeast, and southeast regions, and will be staffed with MCSAP inspectors and troopers stationed in the northeast and southeast regions.
 The MC Division operational commander will invite the regional traffic and MC troopers to participate as availability is determined by the regional commanders.
 The large oil field strike force will be held in either August or September and staffed by all MCSAP personnel as determined by the MC Division operations commander.
 Typically, this blitz involves all available MCSAP personnel.
-The Motor Carrier division commander will review monthly CR Reports, provided by FMCSA, to track fatigued driving, unsafe driving, and driver fitness investigations and complaint investigations.
+The Motor Carrier Operations Commander will review monthly CR Reports, provided by FMCSA, to track fatigued driving, unsafe driving, and driver fitness investigations and complaint investigations.
 He will analyze the results of each strike force, and submit this analysis to FMCSA.
 State crash data will be reviewed and analyzed to determine trends on crashes that may involve CMVs.